-The Global Scholars Honors Program at Rivier University is designed for students to engage in interdisciplinary academic seminars, leadership development and intercultural/service immersion.
+The Global Scholars Honors Program is designed for students to engage in interdisciplinary academic seminars, leadership development, and intercultural or service immersion.

-The program provides students with global perspective and experience while studying, learning, and leading with other high-achieving peers.
-The program connects exceptional students with leadership and learning opportunities that prepare them to explore and address the challenges facing local, regional, national, and international communities.
+Invited students will gain perspective and experience while studying, learning, and leading with high-achieving peers.
+As an exceptional student, you’ll be connected with leadership and learning opportunities that prepare you to explore and address the challenges facing local, regional, national, and international communities.

 - Participate in exciting service trips

 - Gain necessary skills for professional success in the modern world

 - Study and understand issues that transcend borders

 - Understand the inter-connectivity of the world marketplace